Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </li>
 <li>

-If an inner list isn’t long enough to fill a row, the remaining elements in the row are initialized to 0:
+If an inner list isn't long enough to fill a row, the remaining elements in the row are initialized to 0:

 ```C
 int m[5][9] = {{1, 1, 1, 1, 1, 0, 1, 1, 1},